AlexxNica/closure-compiler-npm/README.md

 Check, compile, optimize and compress JavaScript with Closure-Compiler.

-This repository tracks issues related to the publication of npmjs.com package and associated plugins.
+This repository tracks issues related to the publication of the npmjs.com package and associated plugins.
 Any bugs not related to the plugins themselves should be reported to the [main repository](https://github.com/google/closure-compiler/).